eliegkassouf/passwordless-security-guide-for-beginners/README.md

 - Don't store sensitive data here even if encrypted.

+## Encrypting Request Data
+- Make sure HTTPS is always available for your users.
+Recommended for most people!
+- If you are handling very sensitive information, we can encrypt all the data in the request (custom data only, you can't encrypt standard/required headers).
+- We can achieve this by encrypting the data within the request and using UUID/custom header keys (that you can update over time).
+- This is not recommended because it makes testing/debugging difficult.
+Most people do not require this and you will need to modify your backend to be able to intercept and read the header keys and to decrypt the request.

 ## AWS Security Groups
 - If you're using Amazon Web Services, make sure to limit production access by using security groups.
 - AWS can only do so much to protect you and it's up to you at the end of the day to setup these rules.

 ## Other Notes
 - If not already obvious, enable 2FA on all your dev services.